Kapeli/cheatsheets/README.md

 Dash Cheat Sheets
 ===========

-All of Dash's cheat sheets can be found in this repo.
+All the [Dash](https://kapeli.com/dash) cheat sheets that can be installed from Preferences > Downloads > Cheat Sheets can be found in this repo.
 You can modify them or add new ones using pull requests.

 # Make Your Own